What is identity theft?

 Your institution may then cancel your cards so that they can't run up any more charges, at which point you should order new cards.
 Go online and change the passwords to all of your social media accounts and online banking accounts.
 You can also file a police report, so that they can take steps to investigate the theft.
 In addition, this will help establish the paper trail you may need in place when you start contesting charges and damage done to your credit history.

-What are some of the top brands
+What are some of the top ID theft protection brands?

 Today you can find a number of programs that you can sign up for that can watch your back and alert you if you fall victim to identity theft.
 Most of these services, like Norton LifeLock, Experian IdentityWorks, MyFico, Identity Guard, and Panda, don’t prevent any and all identity theft attempts, rather, they monitor your credit score, bank accounts, and other personal details, as a sort of early warning system in the event that your identity is stolen.
 These programs will see if there is a change in your credit score, suspicious charges, address changes, or even if your personal details appear for sale on the Dark Web.
 They can also help you repair your credit post-identity theft.